curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Humanity needs to socially stabilize the information-age changes that have *happened to us*.
 Religions... ugh, they're such uncomfortable, controversial ideas.
 I'm afraid this one is no different.
 It is, however, compatible with all the other religions.
 There's no bad blood, we can co-exist.

 The purpose of this religion is to guide us through the information age.
-So what do we have to do?
+So what do you have to do?

 Be transparent.
 Share your information.
+Exercise more love and less trust.

 That's it?
 That's "it".
 "It" turns out to be controversial, socially complex, and technology-intensive.
 With every degree of greater transparency comes greater controversy, social complexity, and technological intensity.

 So why do it?
 Because information inequality is at the root of all human evil.
 The powerful organizations and people use information inequality to take advantage of the weak.
 Removing information inequality may sap power from the powerful, but only the power that was being used to take advantage of the weak.
 They shouldn't have that power over you.

 Sharing information when it's convenient isn't transparency.
 Transparency must be consistent and systematic.
 How is this a religion and not an economic policy?
 It's both.
 Transparency also needs dogmatism.
 Consistent pressure on the powers that be, because it's so easy to hide information and take advantage of that information inequality to the detriment of others.
+Centralized power is scaling out of control in the information age, and we need transparent, trustless systems to set it on the right track.

+This isn't "Big Brother".
+This is anti-"Big Brother".
+Who are the powerful ones that would operate that kind of organization? *They* need to be systematically transparent. *They* need to exercise the most tolerance. *They* need to be part of a trustless system.
+Because their power should primarily be benefiting humankind rather than primarily benefiting themselves.
+The only way to ensure those priorities is when we don't have to trust them - because they exercise systematic transparency.
+Systematic transparency is the fuel of trustless systems.
+Let's engineer trustless systems.
+Cryptocurrency is one genre of such systems, and it comes with negative externalities we must mitigate.

+I don't trust the people in power, and I don't want to have to.
+Maybe I trust the organizations and leaders on "my team", but not all the other ones.
+No one really does.
+They care about themselves, not me or you.
+It's only human.
+If systematic transparency for my leaders and organizations is how the "untrustworthy other ones" will become transparent too, then let's work together to make that happen.

 Human-kind will be better off building together transparently, rather than with silent enslavement.
+Only trust what humans do and say when you're *not* there.
+People put on a mask when others are watching.
+The mask fades away to their true selves when they're watched all the time.
+True humans will look... abnormal, sometimes "ugly", sometimes "beautiful".
+We must exercise greater tolerance when we observe them (the powerful) in the early stages of systematic transparency.
+They are human, and we're not used to observing human adults with tolerance and equanimity.

-What does transparency look like in 2022?
+What does systematic transparency look like in 2022?

 Powerful individuals (politicians, religious leaders, extremely wealthy):